dsnair/GCP/speech/README.md

 ## Data

 [YouTube Audio Library](https://www.youtube.com/audiolibrary/music) has a number of public domain audio files.
-The audio file transcribed in this tutorial (John_F_Kennedy_Inaugural_Speech_January_20_1961.mp3) was downloaded from this library (by searching "speech" in the search box).
+The audio file transcribed in this tutorial (`John_F_Kennedy_Inaugural_Speech_January_20_1961.mp3`) was downloaded from this library (by searching "speech" in the search box).

+### Data Size Limitations

-**Audio longer than 1 minute must reside on Google Cloud Storage** (GCS) and **audio up to 80 minutes duration can be processed at a time** [[usage limit]](https://cloud.google.com/speech/limits).
+**Audio longer than 1 minute must reside on Google Cloud Storage** (GCS) and **audio up to 80 minutes duration can be processed at a time** [(usage limit)](https://cloud.google.com/speech/limits).

 Since most audio files would be longer than 1 minute, we'll skip the part where files could be transcribed locally on your laptop and instead we'll learn how to transcribe files on Google Cloud Storage.

 ## Requirements